andreijw/ThreadedFileFinder/README.md

 - Windows 10

 # Memory Profiling
+- The memory profiling for the application was done with the Visual Studio 2022 memory profiler.

 # Build Process
 - The project is built using CMake, the CMakeLists.txt file is provided in the root directory.
 I was building it through VS 2022, but it can also be built manually as long as you have CMake and a C++ compiler installed.